 All facades of a primary building shall incorporate three or more of the following design elements in each module to avoid blank, uninterrupted walls, except that buildings less than 40 feet in width shall incorporate a minimum of two of the design elements.
-A module can be a maximum of 40 feet in width..
+A module can be a maximum of 40 feet in width...

-- Awning or canopy that extends at least 24 inches from the building face; - ii.
-Change in building facade height in relation to the adjacent modules of a minimum of five feet of difference, except that buildings 25 feet or less in height may utilize a minimum of two feet of difference: - iii.
+- i.
+Awning or canopy that extends at least 24 inches from the building face; - ii.
+Change in building facade height in relation to the adjacent modules of a minimum of five feet of difference, except that buildings 25 feet or less in height may utilize a minimum of two feet of difference; - iii.
 A regular pattern of transparent glass constituting a minimum of 50 percent of the total wall/facade area of the first-floor facade/elevation facing a street; - iv.
-Wall elevation recesses and/or projections, the depth that are at least three percent of the horizontal width of the building facade.
+Wall elevation recesses and/or projections, the depth that are at least three percent of the horizontal width of the building façade and extend from the ground to the top of the building.